SusungHong/Debiased-Score-Distillation-Sampling/README.md

 ## 🐧 How to Use D-SDS

+First, follow the installation instructions for your desired codebase.
+For example, this could be [ThreeStudio](https://github.com/threestudio-project/threestudio) or [SJC](https://github.com/pals-ttic/sjc).

 An awesome project, [ThreeStudio](https://github.com/threestudio-project/threestudio), has already integrated our method in its main branch.
 To utilize it, you can adjust the setting `system.guidance.grad_clip=[0,0.5,2.0,10000]` when using DeepFloyd-IF for guidance.
 An example command for this can be found in `run_threestudio_debiasing.sh`:
 ```
 # Sampling with score debiasing